GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

     * May miss important classes of inputs that are easy to identify by hand

-# Translating Programs to Formulas
+# Translating Programs to Pure Functions

 * $\lambda x.~x + 1$ is a function